Overview

 Section titled “RCC Transaction Example”Remotely Created Checks (RCCs) are digital check payments initiated on behalf of the borrower, without requiring a physical signature.

-Step 1.
-Create an RCC Transaction
+1. Create a RCC Transaction

-Section titled “Step 1.
-Create an RCC Transaction”Model:
+Section titled “1.
+Create a RCC Transaction”Model:

 flowchart TD